St. Louis Blues remove interim tag and name Drew Bannister full-time coach

 The St. Louis Blues have removed the interim tag from Drew Bannister’s title and named him their full-time coach.

-President of hockey operations and general manager Doug Armstrong announced the move Tuesday.
+President of hockey operations and general manager Doug Armstrong announced the move.

 Bannister, 50, signed a two-year contract to remain in the role after replacing Craig Berube when the 2019 Stanley Cup-winning coach was fired in December.
 The Blues went 30-19-5 after Bannister took over for Berube and finished six points out of the final playoff spot in the Western Conference.